•

 Title Page

 Title of paper, author(s) name(s), and a brief abstract of no more than 200 words substantively summarizing the article.
 Include 5 keywords that accurately describe the manuscript's primary topic(s).
 Also, include JEL (Journal of Economic Literature) Classification, please use no more than 3 descriptors.
+Include a statement of data availability.
 Add acknowledgments and funding statements, if applicable.

 Blinded Manuscript